 Who is Working for the Members?

-Equity has two offices a National Office in Toronto, Ontario with a staff of 23, and a Western Office in Vancouver, British Columbia with a staff of two.
+Equity serves its members with a National Office in Toronto, Ontario and a virtual Western Office in Vancouver, British Columbia.

-The Western Office deals with the day-to-day matters in Western Canada, including Alberta, British Columbia, the Northwest Territories and the Yukon.
+The Western Office deals with the day-to-day matters in Western Canada, including Alberta, British Columbia, the Northwest Territories, the Yukon and Saskatchewan.

 At the head of the Association is the Executive Director.
 The Executive Director is hired by Council and is responsible for board support and all staff operations.
 They liaise with other arts and cultural and, fraternal organizations, both national and international in scope.
 Negotiation of Equity's many unique scale agreements comes under the direct purview of the Executive Director.